pjtunstall/filler/README.md

 cd filler
 ```

-Download the docker_image folder as a zip file [here](https://assets.01-edu.org/filler/filler.zip) from the 01Edu public repo.
+Download the zipped resources [here](https://assets.01-edu.org/filler/filler.zip) from the 01Edu public repo.
+This would unzip to a folder called `filler`, except that we already have one of that name (my project folder).
+Assuming you're unzipping it in the same place, it will have to be called something else.
+For example, for me, on Linux, it unzips automatically to `filler.` with a trailing dot to distinguish it.
+If the names are distinguished differently on your system, you'll have to adjust any commands that involve `filler.` in what follows.
+Consider this when troubleshooting!

 To suppress the warning `JSONArgsRecommended: JSON arguments recommended for ENTRYPOINT to prevent unintended behavior related to OS signals (line 11)` that would otherwise appear when you build the container, change the final line of the Dockerfile from

 ```Dockerfile
 ENTRYPOINT /bin/bash